-This bespoke painted orangery is the latest example of David Salisbury’s unrivalled expertise in successfully working with Listed Buildings.
+This bespoke painted orangery is the latest example of David Salisbury’s unrivalled expertise in successfully working with and successfully extending Listed Buildings.

 In this case, this Tudor-style property is Grade 2 Listed and therefore required a sensitive design, in-keeping with the historic building, which was originally built in the 16th Century.